10 Picture-Perfect Lombok Beaches You Need to Visit!

 Gili Meno is the smallest of the three Gili Islands.

-While Gili T is mostly popular with backpackers, Gili Meno targets honeymooners and couples seeking a romantic vacation – so it’s unsurprising that it has some of the best beaches in the area.
+While Gili T is mostly popular with backpackers, Gili Meno targets honeymooners and couples seeking a romantic vacation – so it’s unsurprising that it has some of the finest beaches in the area.

 For the prettiest, most unspoiled stretches of sand, head to the north of Gili Meno.